meshach567/meshach567/README.md

 ## 💬 Ask Me About
-- Full-stack development, Cloud, DevOps, and software engineering.
+- Frontend,  Backend, Cloud, DevOps.
 - Innovation in tech startups and entrepreneurship.
 - Project management and team leadership.
 - Agile and Scrum methodologies.